Yarthik/Yarthik/README.md

 - 👋 Hi, I’m ***Kartik Kaushik***
-- 👀 I’m interested in ...
-'Machine Learning and AI'
+- 👀 I’m interested in ... `Machine Learning and AI`
-- 🌱 I’m currently learning ...
-'Data Science'
+- 🌱 I’m currently learning ... `Data Science`
-- 💞️ I’m looking to collaborate on ...
-'Any Machine Learning or AI project'
+- 💞️ I’m looking to collaborate on ... `Any Machine Learning or AI project`
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/kartik-kaushik-446b61177/)

 <!---